0xCCF4/PhotoSort/README.md

 - **Recursive Source Directory**: PhotoSort can search the source directories recursively.
 - **Dry Run Mode**: Test the tool without making any changes to your files.
 The tool will print the actions it would take without actually executing them.
+- **Sort photos and videos**: PhotoSort can sort both photos and videos by their metadata.

 ## Usage